btford/participating-in-open-source/README.md

 Before you set out to improve the code, you should have a focused idea in mind of what you want to do.
 A commit should do one thing.

-As far as code style, just try to imitate the style of existing code.
-Don't sweat over this too much.
-If the maintainer doesn't like how your code looks, they'll probably give you a few pointers and you can make the changes.

 ### Forking

 TODO: this